 The physical abuse of the elderly and infirmed inside of a nursing home is abhorrent.
 Unfortunately, nursing home abuse is much more common than most people realize.
-At the Weitz Firm, our team is here to help if you need a Philadelphia nursing home physical abuse attorney by your side.
+At The Weitz Firm, LLC, our team is here to help if you need a Philadelphia nursing home physical abuse attorney by your side.
 If you have discovered that your loved one has been a physical abuse victim inside of an assisted living facility, let us get to work investigating your case today.
 Our goal is to secure compensation and closure for your loved one.

 Data available from the National Council on Aging shows us that approximately 5 million elderly people are abused each year in this country.
 This data indicates that nearly 10% of all Americans aged 60 and over have experienced some form of elder abuse.
 A significant amount of this abuse takes place inside of nursing homes throughout the country.